-The best kept secret of Bordeaux, this Chateau is an original and romantic place for a wedding reception: 22 rooms all with individual bathrooms, access to 2 reception rooms (one for 50 and the 2nd for 90 people) or marquee up to 100 people.
+The best kept secret of Bordeaux, this Chateau is an original and romantic place for a wedding reception: 22 rooms all with individual bathrooms, access to 2 reception rooms (one for 50 and the 2nd for 100 people).
 It is a historic chateau within a wonderful cultural area, a romantic place to organise an intimate weddings for friends and family to share your big day.
 Set around a courtyard it has 7 houses spread around like a private village.
 There is also a large private chapel and 4 acres of lawns and stunning rose gardens and an iron arch, perfect for religious or secular weddings.
 The courtyard can be used for the main reception or for cocktails and canapés, providing multiple possibilities for your special day.

 Facing the Garonne Valley, the Chateau welcomes your guests in an authentic setting that has not been modified since 1864, in the centre of 15 hectares of greenery. and we can cater for up to 100 people for your reception or cocktails.